 It is time for women to realise that we all have wounds; we are all battle scarred emotionally.
 Not just from our lives but from the collective wounds all woman have from living in a patriarchal society.
 And it really is ok not to be ok, we don’t need to keep up the pretence, the crying alone, the feeling alone because of the barrier, the mask we have around us to fit in and behave “normal”.

 But the gift of collaboration is not going to be handed to us.
 We have to be prepared to drop the mask and this is where the Wild Woman Community comes in.
-We already have a growing number of contributors who are baring their souls, showing us their battle scars and sharing the knowledge they have gained from their experiences.
+I founded the Wild Woman Community with the ethos “Collaboration Not Competition” and we already have a growing number of contributors who are baring their souls, showing us their battle scars and sharing the knowledge they have gained from their experiences.
 By sharing their stories, they are dropping their masks one bit at a time, healing themselves and hopefully helping the readers to do the same.

 I receive many emails from our fans sharing their stories with me.
 Not for consumption on the website, it’s too raw for them.
 They feel they can’t drop the pretence with those around them but have a great need to tell someone and that’s what we hope to change.

 Through the writers who share with us, we will lead the way in showing that it’s ok not to be ok.
 That your stories make you who you are, not what other people think.
 That you are gloriously good enough being perfectly, imperfect (to coin a phrase from Nikkie Hockenberry, one of our contributors).